-I think cryptocurrencies have a lot of potential, but I also think that Bitcoin will not survive.
-The leading innovators seldom survive (think of the Ford Model-T) because with open competition competitors learn from the innovators' design mistakes and produce superior products that eventually drive the earlier models out.
-This is all as it should be in a healthy market economy.
-In any case, Biticoin has major design flaws, most notably, an innate tendency towards centralisation in the bitcoin mining industry, that undermine its long-term viability.
+Cryptocurrencies have a lot of potential, both as major innovations in private money and for their usefulness in protecting financial privacy against state oppression.
+However, I also think that Bitcoin will not survive.
+The leading innovators seldom survive because with open competition competitors learn from the innovators' design mistakes and produce superior products that eventually drive the earlier models out.
+Bitcoin also has major design flaws, most notably, an innate tendency towards centralisation in the bitcoin mining industry, that undermine its long-term viability.

 I cover Bitcoin in Chapter 4 of New Private Monies and in "Contemporary Private Monetary Systems," pp. 213-253 in L. H. White, V. J. Vanberg and E. A. Köhler (eds), Renewing the Search for a Monetary Constitution, Cato Institute, Washington DC, 2015.